nfdi4plants/Swate/README.md

 **Here are the necessary steps to use SWATE:**

 - Excel (rightfully) enforces https on all addins.
 We currently have only a self-signed certificate.
 This means that you will have to install our certificate under Trusted Root Authorities.
-Please message us to get the certificate file.
 You will need to do this for either of the following methods.
+You can find the .cert file in the test release archive.
+We recommend you to remove this certificate from your trusted sources when SWATE has an own certificate.

  - **If you use Excel locally**:
    - Install [node.js LTS](https://nodejs.org/en/) (needed for office addin related tooling)
    - Download the [latest test release archive](https://github.com/nfdi4plants/Swate/releases) and extract it
-   - Execute the test.cmd (windows) or test.sh (macOS, you will need to make it executable via chmod +x) script.
+   - Execute the test.cmd (windows) or test.sh (macOS, you will need to make it executable via chmod a+x) script.

  - **If you use Excel in the browser**:
    - Download the [latest test release archive](https://github.com/nfdi4plants/Swate/releases) and extract it